klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.isWriteThroughCaching([callback])
 ```

-Return true if the node is using write through caching.
+Return true if the node is using writeThroughCaching.

 **Parameters**